Code-Institute-Submissions/ms2-project-game/README.md

 This project is created to meet the needs of kids, parents, teachers, uncles, aunties, baby-sitters, carers and many more,.
 Below are a few _User Stories_.

-* 'As a kid and a potential user, on visiting your site, I want to be able to satisfy the desire to have some fun.'
+* 'As a kid and a potential user who feels bored, on visiting your site, I want to be able to satisfy the desire to have some form of fun by playing a simple and easy to use game.'

-* 'As a parent, I need an app that will suit my religious beliefs to help keep the kids well engaged and entertained.'
+* 'As a parent/carer, I need a game that will suit my Christian religious beliefs to help keep the kids engaged and entertained yet preserving our religious beliefs.
+I expect this game to be easy to understand so the kids can play independently'

-* 'As a Sunday School teacher, I need to be able to the kids engaged at playtime in Sunday School.'
+* 'As a Sunday School teacher, I need a game to help keep the kids engaged at playtime in Sunday School.'

+* 'As a developer, I want to meet the above needs by creating a memory game where kids in the Christian category can have some fun by flipping cards to find all matching cards at a set timeframe and see how quickly they can beat the timer to win.'

 In order to meet the requirements of the users, I began to brainstorm on what to do and how to go about it and deliver the desired result.
 I then decided to create memory game so I searched and watched a few Youtube videos on how to.
 These helped me to have a clear understanding on how to construct the plan.
 I also looked at similar sites created by other code institute students which helped me to make an informed decision.
 Visiting other sites and watching tutorials really helped me to have a better idea and largely influenced my final decision and I am pleased with the outcome so far.
-I also created the wireframe design of the website on Balsamiq (pdf file attached).
+I also created the wireframe design of the website on Balsamiq (see file attached).

 ## Features